-We've come a long long way.
+We've come a long long way in the hospitality industry.
 And I'm not talking about the evolution of technology over the last century, I'm talking about the last decade.
 The tech solutions that are sitting at our fingertips are nothing short of a modern marvel.
-From trading in your order sheets for mobile ordering platforms to automating your payroll, tech is letting small and large business managers alike sleep sounder every night.
-Whether they decide to utilize them or not, every restaurant, no matter how big or small, has a toolkit full of shiny tech solutions, ready to be put to good use.
+From trading in your order sheets for mobile ordering platforms to automating your payroll, tech is letting small and large business managers alike sleep soundly every night.
+Whether they decide to utilize them or not, every restaurant, no matter how big or small, has a toolkit full of shiny tech solutions ready to be put to good use.
 Today we're going to take a unpack and take a look at one of the many power tools available to your business.
 That tool is inventory management.

 Starting at Square 1

 First thing's first, let's dissect inventory management into more digestible sections.
 Inventory management is the practice of specifying the placement and condition of stocked goods.
 It's the pinnacle of behind the scenes operations.
 Everything that happens in the front of the house is undoubtedly a reflection of your inventory management.
 For restaurants, this means keeping track of how many goods, products, linens, and ingredients you have sitting on your shelves (hopefully not gathering dust).
 The way you manage your supply network and your handling of production and product stock will all depend on the inventory management system you have in place.

 A lot of factors come into play to create a solid inventory management strategy, but there is only one key ingredient; forecasting.
 Forecasting is how you determine how much stock you'll need by a certain deadline.
 Mapping out how much inventory you'll need is how you set your par and on-hand levels, par levels being the minimal amount of inventory you should have at any given time and on-hand being the actual quantity available.
 With forecasting in mind, let's dive into some common practice methods of inventory management.